brefphp/bref/docs/websites.md

 S3 stores files in "buckets".
 You will need to create one for your website.

+> Do not confuse this bucket with the S3 bucket [used to store the application code](/docs/deploy.md#setup).
+This bucket is a separate (public) bucket that stores and serves static files.

 If you plan on serving the static files directly from S3 (for example using CloudFlare as explained above), you need to use the same name for the bucket name as the domain name.
 For example `assets.example.com`.

 If you plan to use CloudFront you can use any name for the bucket.